 This would need to be confirmed with a catheter to the heart or a medical imaging test.
 Your oxygen and hematocrit levels need to fall within the SSA’s guidelines in order to receive SSD based on listings and without reference to your vocational history or education.
-An elevated systolic blood pressure or insertion of stents or shunts could also qualify for a disabled status.
+An elevated systolic blood pressure or insertion of stents or shunts might also qualify for a disabled status.

 - Recurrent Arrhythmias

-This category of a heart condition covers the state where your heart does not beat at a regular rate – it is beating very slowly or very fast.
-Coupled with this diagnosis, you must show it causes you to occasionally almost or completely lose consciousness.
+This category of heart condition covers the state in which your heart does not beat at a regular rate.
+Coupled with this diagnosis, you must show that occasionally the arrhythmia causes you to almost or completely lose consciousness.

 These examples are just general guidelines and your specific condition may not fall neatly into one of the categories.
-What is important is you submit enough information so that the disability examiner can understand why you are unable to do your previous work, or why you may not be able to perform a new job if you were to receive training.
+What is important is you submit enough information so that the disability examiner can understand why you are unable to do your previous work or work in a new job if you were to receive on-the-job training.

-To make disability judgments, the Disability Examiner will study the medical history that you provide during on your initial application and any medical records or physician opinions that you submit.
+To make disability judgments, the disability examiner will study the medical history that you provide during on your initial application and any medical records or physician opinions that you submit.
 Because this is a key component of your disability application, it is vitally important your medical records are complete.
 Make certain the results of all your tests, examinations, treatments and medications are included.

-In addition, your complaints of symptoms, such as pain, shortness of breath, inability to think or focus because of the pain should also be noted in the record.
+In addition, your complaints of symptoms such as pain, shortness of breath, inability to think or focus because of the pain or lack of oxygen should also be noted in the record.
 If you are on medication, there may be side effects such as nausea, headaches, fatigue, depression, vomiting, vision problems, or problems with your memory.
 If these sorts of entries have been left out, contact your doctor to have your record updated with all the information available.

-Hopefully, your doctor is familiar with Social Security Disability applications so your medical record includes detailed observations of your condition and what your limitations are.
+Hopefully, your doctor has recorded your reports of symptoms in your medical record including detailed observations of your condition and what your limitations are.
 For example, your doctor could note you are unable to walk more than one block without becoming out of breath, you are unable to stand more than 15 minutes, or you are unable to lift a certain amount of weight.

-A different method of meeting the benefit requirements of the SSA is a Reduced Functional Capacity Test (RFC).
-This test measures your ability to perform actions common to a job during a regular eight hour shift for five days a week.
+A different method of gathering medical information is a Residual Functional Capacity (RFC) test.
+This test measures your ability to perform actions common to various jobs during a regular eight-hour shift, five days a week.

 The RFC will measure your ability to sit, walk, stand, carry objects, lift objects, push, and to pull.
-The results of this test will show your capacity for work and will fall into one of the following categories, Heavy, Medium, Light, or Sedentary.
+The results of this test will show your capacity for work in jobs that are classified as Heavy, Medium, Light, or Sedentary.
 The RFC could also result in an analysis of less than sedentary capacity.

-- Light – Lift 20-pounds often during the day and can carry ten pound objects.
+- Light – Lift 20 pounds occasionally and carry ten pound objects.
 Expected to walk or stand for most of the day.

-- Medium – Lift 50-pound objects and carry 25-pound objects throughout the day.
+- Medium – Lift 50-pound objects occasionally and carry 25-pound objects throughout the day.

-With this rating in hand, the SSA will determine which category you belong in and if you are able to perform the daily and weekly tasks in your old job.
-If not, they will seek to find a job which is less taxing in your past work record.
-If neither of those is possible, they will evaluate the chances of retraining you to work at a different job while still in your RFC category.
+With the RFC rating in hand, the SSA will determine which strength category you belong in and determine whether you are able to perform the daily and weekly tasks of your past occupations.
+If not, they will seek to find a job which is less taxing than your past work, either something that you are qualified to do or that you could do with normal on-the-job training.

 Will you get approved for SSD benefits?

 Even though heart disease is a very serious medical condition, it does not mean an automatic approval for Social Security Disability benefits.
-Your exact condition must be evaluated to determine if it falls within the criteria of the SSA.
+Your exact condition must be evaluated to determine whether your limitations prevent you from working as described above.

 Presenting a heart disease benefit application to the SSA can be a complicated chore.
-There will likely be a very technical, medical diagnosis with an evaluation by an SSA Disability Examiner.
 Due to the complexities of such a situation, if your application is denied and you are certain that you cannot work regularly or more than a very limited number of hours, it is advisable for you to contact an attorney who specializes in Social Security Disability cases to help file an appeal.
-With their training and experience, you should be able to determine the likelihood of success with your claim and will be able to present your case in the best manner for a positive outcome.
+With their training and experience, they can advise you regarding the likelihood of success with your claim and will be able to present your case in the best manner for a positive outcome.